 With something for everyone, a trip to Marquette is not complete without touring Presque Isle Park.
 This 324-acre peninsula park offers picturesque views of Lake Superior offered nowhere else in Michigan.
 The park is a great spot for animal watching with a vast array of local songbirds, deer, and other animals migrating through the park.
 With options to hike to the nearby waterfall, there are many adventures that await you at Presque Isle.

 And be sure to check out Little Presque Isle nearby to explore the Songbird Trail where you may spot unique species like the sparrow, merlins, juncos, woodpeckers, and more.

 Wetmore Pond Trail

-Wetmore Pond Trail provides access to small lake and mountain views, with a boardwalk to explore the terrain.
+Wetmore Pond Trail provides access to beautiful wetland and mountain views, with a boardwalk to explore the terrain.
 This trial has multiple loops for visitors to explore with an outlook perfect for birdwatchers.
-As a migration spot for local birds, visitors can see gray jays, spruce goose, woodpeckers, and more.
+As a migration spot for local birds, visitors can see gray jays, spruce geese, woodpeckers, and more.

 Chocolay Bayou Nature Preserve

 The Chocolay Bayou Nature Preserve protects 13 acres of wetland that acts as a stopover for migrating birds.
 It is accessible by water via Lake Superior as well as the popular Chocolay River.
 Visitors can also access the preserve through two of the most popular trails in the Upper Peninsula, the Iron Ore Heritage Trail, and the North Country National Scenic Trail.
 Here, one can find rare herons and eagles among other wildlife.